Skip to main content

 • For large files, use object storage, for example, Amazon S3 or Google Cloud Storage, and access the data from there.

 Anyscale provides a default cloud storage path private to each cloud located at $ANYSCALE_ARTIFACT_STORAGE.
 All nodes launched within your cloud should have access to read or write files at this path.
+You can also access object storage outside Anyscale as long as you configure the permissions correctly.

 To copy files from your workspace cluster into cloud storage, you can use standard aws s3 cp and gcloud storage cp commands.